RainbowMiner/RainbowMiner/README.md

 ### Special finetuning

 The following miners can be fine tuned, using config files.
 Most of the config files are being generated upon the first start of the miner.
 All config files will be written once, only, and kept through miner updates.
-To let Rainbowminer recreate those files, they will have to be deleted.
+To let RainbowMiner recreate those files, they will have to be deleted.

 |Minername|Type|Path|Configfile(s)|Documentation Link|
 |---|---|---|---|---|